-When your children are little … and even when they’re medium sized, they seem to want to be wherever you are.
-Even if you have a reasonable sized house with plenty of rooms, they’ll be where you are – on top of you.
+When your children are little … and even when they’re medium-sized, they seem to want to be wherever you are.
+Even if you have a reasonably sized house with plenty of rooms, they’ll be where you are – on top of you.
 But nobody tells you that with teenage years it’s all change and their bedroom becomes their place of choice – I guess because it’s where you’re not.

 It’s the venue for homework, for hanging out, for screen time, for sleeping (lots of) ….
 So, as a teenager, you need to love the room you have – because you see a lot of it.